 From 1989 to 1993, Dr. Largent worked in the Semiconductor Laser Applications Branch, Phillips Laboratory, at Kirtland Air Force Base, New Mexico.
 Working as a Semiconductor Laser Engineer and later as Chief of Single Device Development, he managed a multimillion dollar budget and led the semiconductor laser processing group in the Department of Defense's largest semiconductor laser technology program.

 Dr. Largent has served as a member of the firm's Pro Bono Committee as well as the Hiring Committee.
-He listed in the 2021 edition of Chambers USA: America’s Leading Lawyers for Business in the area of Intellectual Property: Patent Prosecution.
-Dr. Largent was named a top patent practitioner in 2021 by IAM Patent 1000 – The World’s Leading Patent Practitioners.
+He listed in the 2021 and 2022 editions of Chambers USA: America’s Leading Lawyers for Business in the area of Intellectual Property: Patent Prosecution.
+Dr. Largent was named a top patent practitioner in 2021 and 2022 by IAM Patent 1000 – The World’s Leading Patent Practitioners.
 He was recommended by Legal 500 US in 2019 for Patent Prosecution.
 Dr. Largent was recognized as a 2013 and 2014 Northern California "Rising Star" for Intellectual Property by Super Lawyers magazine.
 He is a founding donor of Stanford’s Law School Veterans Fund, an endowed fund that provides a summer public interest fellowship for a student veteran enrolled at Stanford Law School to focus on veteran-related legal projects.
 Dr. Largent is a past member and Secretary of the Board of Directors of Community Legal Services in East Palo Alto (CLSEPA), a group of volunteer attorneys, paralegals, law students, and community volunteers who work with dedicated staff members to provide life-changing legal services including housing, immigration, general civil litigation, and anti-predatory lending to low-income individuals and families in East Palo Alto and the surrounding community.

 Insights View All